How to calculate child support in Texas

 Step 3: Subtract the the following from the average monthly income to give you average monthly net resources:

-- Federal income taxes paid for a single person claiming one personal deduction and the standard deduction;
+- All federal income taxes paid for a single person claiming one personal deduction and the standard deduction;

 - All state income taxes;

-- Social security taxes (tip: click here to see a chart that shows monthly net income after taxes);
+- All social security taxes (tip: click here to see a chart that shows monthly net income after taxes);

 - All union dues; and

-- Child’s health insurance cost or cash medical support.
+- All money paid for child’s health insurance cost or cash medical support.

-To determine the amount of monthly child support, apply the percentages below to the average monthly net resources (unless the child lives in more than one household in which case the calculations are different).
-For 2018, the maximum child support payment in Texas is capped at a percentage of $8,550.00 average net monthly resources.
+To determine the amount of monthly child support, apply the percentages below to the average monthly net resources up to a cap of $9,200.00 net monthly resources.
 The cap on the maximum average net monthly resource amount will be adjusted every six years according to inflation.
-Next time it will be adjusted is September 2019.
-If the average net monthly resources is less than $8,550.00, the amount of child support is calculated as a percentage of the actual average net monthly resources.
+Next time it will be adjusted is September 2026.
+If the average net monthly resources is less than 9,200.00, the amount of child support is calculated as a percentage of the actual average net monthly resources in the list below:

 - One Child 20% of net resources